Flights from London to Paris

-Paris is a global culture, food, art, and fashion centre.
-Set on the River Seine, Paris attractions include the Eiffel Tower and the Gothic Notre-Dame cathedral.
+Paris is a global culture, food, art and fashion centre.
+Set on the River Seine, major Paris attractions include the Eiffel Tower and the Gothic Notre-Dame cathedral.

-The best time to go, attractions and tips
+The best time to fly to Paris, attractions and tips

 Paris is an exciting year round destination.
 The climate is pleasant throughout the year.
 The many festivals and holidays provide perfect entertainment.
 In June there is the Fête de la Musique and in July, the Paris Jazz Festival in Parc Floral with live music every Saturday and Sunday from 3pm.
 The Tour de France is a must-see and the 14th July is Bastille Day, a national holiday.

-here is free admission to state museums on the first Sunday of every month.
+Useful tips: admission to state museums is free of charge on the first Sunday of every month.
 The quality of food is good and is cheaper than in London.
 Paris is generally less expensive than London.
-The Central European Time Zone is UTC + 01:00.
 It can be very useful to learn a few words of French before you leave.

-How to get there, where to stay and getting around
+How to get there from the airport, where to stay and getting around

 Small boutique hotels are typically Parisian.
 Prices are 100 EUR or so per person a night.
 There are also expensive luxury hotels and less expensive hostels.